The Stockholm Housing Agency – how it works

 Who can register in the housing queue?

-Anyone who is aged 18+ and has a Swedish national identification number (personnummer) or coordination number (samordningsnummer) can join the housing queue.
+Anyone who is aged 18+ and has a Swedish personal identity number (personnummer) or coordination number (samordningsnummer) can join the housing queue.
 It doesn't matter where you live or whether you already have an apartment.
-Your queue time starts as soon as you have registered, and once you have registered, you can start looking for and registering an interest in apartments.
+Your queue time starts as soon as you have registered, and once you have registered, you can start searching for and registering an interest in apartments.
 The fee for being in the housing queue is SEK 200 per year.
 Once you've registered, we will send you a payment notice for the annual fee.

 Different types of housing

 You can search for different types of housing and contract types via the Stockholm Housing Agency.
-If you are studying at a university or college, or are taking a higher vocational education course, you can apply for student housing.
+If you are studying at a university or you´re in higher vocation education, you can apply for student housing.
 If you're aged between 18 and 25, you can apply for youth housing.
 Special housing designed for senior citizens is also a possibility if you are aged 55+.
 Short-term contracts offer the option of temporary accommodation while you continue to build up your queue time.

 It's up to you to search for and register an interest in the vacant apartments advertised on our website.
 The advertisements contain detailed information about the accommodation, along with the landlord's letting requirements for prospective tenants.
 Once you are logged in, you can register an interest in an apartment via the advertisement.
 Remember that the more actively you search, the greater your chances of finding an apartment.